 To better understand what efficient supply chain management in ERP looks in real life, consider the following case studies of companies that found success using Dynamics 365 Supply Chain Management.

-Toyota Material Handling India switched from manually entering stock data into spreadsheets to using cloud-based ERP in its supply chain, which allowed the company to see a single view of stock across multiple locations and warehouses.
-As a result, employee productivity increased, turnaround time decreased, and resources were optimised.
+Toyota Material Handling India switched from manually entering inventory data into spreadsheets to using cloud-based ERP in its supply chain, which allowed the company to see a single view of inventory across multiple locations and warehouses.
+As a result, employee productivity increased, turnaround time decreased, and resources were optimized.

-Leading fashion retailer Aubainerie, which creates roughly 6,000 new products each year, needed a way to accurately manage its massive amounts of stock data.
-By switching to using ERP in its supply chain that continuously updates with real-time data, the company was able to personalise shopping for customers, leading to improved customer experiences and a 25 percent increase in conversions.
+Leading fashion retailer Aubainerie, which creates roughly 6,000 new products each year, needed a way to accurately manage its massive amounts of inventory data.
+By switching to using ERP in its supply chain that continuously updates with real-time data, the company was able to personalize shopping for customers, leading to improved customer experiences and a 25 percent increase in conversions.

 Once it transitioned its legacy system to a modern ERP system, Alterra Mountain Company deployed an asset management solution that gives total visibility to the state of assets and the costs to maintain them.
 This resulted in simplified preventative maintenance that drives asset uptime as well as in quicker and better-informed asset investment business decisions.

 Knowing the best route to take as you begin the process of integrating ERP software into your workflow will help ensure a smooth change and minimize snags.